 Photo copyright by Kalupa.
 Used by permission

-Valerie receives this with great admiration for me and others who are capable of thinking like that.
-“It’s so beautiful when you can be that way!” she sings in her sexy voice.
+Valerie receives this suggestion with great admiration for me and others who are capable of thinking like that.
+“It is so beautiful when you can be that way!” she sings in her sexy voice.
 “And, really, I’m open to hearing these things, you know, but I can’t possibly look at it in that kind of way.
 I just get so angry and aggravated!”

 Then there is the Buddhist saying: When the student is ready, the teacher will appear.
 Clearly, the student is not ready.
 (Too bad because I have a few books she could borrow.)

 So, Valerie, suffering from not-yet-cured aggravation-itis, is not going to drive in Ghana, but when they’re leaving for the month of June to be in New York, she tells us, they’re having their gardener take driving lessons so he can drive her around when she gets back.

 The joy of romance

 Our friend and hostess Cindy serves up a lovely dinner and we all enjoy the evening.
 The wine flows liberally and the conversation is scintillating, with each couple telling the story of their meeting and marrying.
 Valerie sparkles with enthusiasm as she hears our love tales.